JetBrains-Research/KEEPs/KEEP.md

 The broad overview of the feature is the following:
 - Error types are just tags without data, represented as integers at runtime.
 - Equal names implies equality of errors.
-- Arbitrary unions are allowed.
+- Arbitrary error unions are allowed.
 - Allowed inference of error in return type.
-(But it is limited)
 - In debug mode, tracing of error bubbling is enabled.

 #### Effects as error handling